GuaiJieYo/Meowww/README-EN.md

 ## Contact 📧
 If you have any questions or suggestions, please reach out via the Issue page or contact me directly.
+Note: Most comments in the code are in Chinese.
+If you still can't understand after using AI to explain, you can open an issue

 ## Acknowledgments 🙏
 Thanks to all the developers who have contributed to this project.